BristolRSE/bristolrse.github.io/source/how-tos/parallel_R.rst

    parallel::stopCluster(cl)

 .. note::
-   This example imports the ``Rmpi`` package, though it is not necessary in general to use ``parallel`` + ``snow`` for MPI parallelism.
+   This example imports the ``Rmpi`` package, though it is not generally necessary to import this when using ``parallel`` + ``snow`` for MPI parallelism.
-   ``Rmpi`` provides low-level MPI wrapper functions used by ``snow`` and in this case, it is only used to obtain the rank of the MPI process running the "Hello world" function using ``mpi.comm.rank``.
+   ``Rmpi`` provides low-level MPI wrapper functions used by ``snow``.
+   In this case, it is only used to obtain the rank of the MPI process running the "Hello world" function using ``mpi.comm.rank``.

-   The ``parallel::clusterExport`` function is used to broadcast variable values from the manager process to the worker processes, in this case exporting the handle for the default MPI communicator, ``MPI_COMM_WORLD``.
+   The ``parallel::clusterExport`` function is used to broadcast variable values from the manager process to the worker processes.
+   In this case, the function exports the handle for the default MPI communicator, ``MPI_COMM_WORLD``.

-Here is an example of a submission script that could be used to submit the abobve to a PBS-type scheduler (e.g. `OpenPBS <https://www.openpbs.org/>`_, `TORQUE <https://adaptivecomputing.com/cherry-services/torque-resource-manager/>`_) with non-process-spawning MPI:
+Here is an example of a submission script that could be used to submit the above R program to a PBS-type scheduler (e.g. `OpenPBS <https://www.openpbs.org/>`_, `TORQUE <https://adaptivecomputing.com/cherry-services/torque-resource-manager/>`_) with non-process-spawning MPI:

 .. code-block:: shell